kjettil/dataInspecter/README.md

 # Functions

-This dataset contains four functions that can be helpful for loading, inspecting and saving data.
+This package contains four functions that can be helpful for loading, inspecting and saving data.

 The four funtions are: 1: read_data_from_excel(). loads in data from